neurobin/JSiteCopier/README.md

     Ex: ~/Downloads/New Site

-    ~/Downloads/"New Site" is invalid because qoetes aren't allowed.
+    ~/Downloads/"New Site" is invalid because quotes aren't allowed.

     4.verbose mode means it will show output in terminal or put a log in a file in wget-log in your home directory